 The gate into the Forbidden City from which the square takes its name, was laid out in the Ming dynasty, it had a narrow path to the Qianmen (previously known as Zhèng yángmén) with a small open area in front of it.
 Most of the present square was covered with Imperial ministry buildings.
 It was called the Great Ming gate and had a mainly ceremonial function as it was only used for the rare excursions by the emperor, typically on his way to the Temple of Heaven just to the south.
 It has five archways, the grand central one reserved for the emperor.
 On exiting the Imperial dwellings the Emperor would make an offering to the God of Travel just outside the gate.
 Imperial edicts were delivered to officials at the gate, by lowering the scroll in the mouth of a golden phoenix from the tower; hence the expression ‘The Golden Phoenix promulgates an Imperial Edict’.
 The edict was copied onto Imperial yellow paper and dispatched around the empire.
 The area fell in to disrepair between 1860 and 1900.
 After the foundation of the Republic in 1912 buildings were demolished and it began to be used as a public space.

 Tiananmen Square's modern role as a large open space was promoted by Mao Zedong and it was greatly expanded in 1958.
 Each stone slab is numbered so that large gatherings can be carefully organized.
+It is the largest urban square in the world.
 Mao's mausoleum ➚ stands at the southern part of the square containing his mummified body laid out within a crystal case.
 To the south of the center of the square is a large modern sculpture to the ‘Heroes of the People’, it bears inscriptions by Mao Zedong (“The People's heroes are immortal”) and Zhou Enlai.
-Scenes sculpted commemorate the Opium Wars; Taiping Rebellion; the 1911 Wuchang Uprising; May Fourth Movement (1919); May 30th 1925 demonstration against Japanese Occupation, and the crossing of the Yangzi by the PLA (1949).
+Scenes sculpted commemorate the Opium Wars; Taiping Rebellion; the 1911 Wuchang Uprising; May 4th Movement (1919); May 30th 1925 demonstration against Japanese Occupation, and the crossing of the Yangzi by the PLA (1949).
 It is 120 feet [37 meters] high and weighs over 10,000 tons [9,071,850 kgs] and was erected in 1958.

-Since 1912 the square has been the place for national demonstrations, mass gatherings and kite flying.
-The most important demonstrations took place on 4th May 1919 over the terms of the Versailles Treaty; the patriotic march of 18th March 1926 and 9th December 1935 against Japanese occupation and the December 9th Movement ➚ was formed.
+Since 1912 the square has been the place for national demonstrations, mass gatherings together with normal pastimes such as taichi and kite flying.
+The most important demonstrations took place on 4th May 1919 over the terms of the Versailles Treaty; the patriotic march of 18th March 1926 and 9th December 1935 against Japanese occupation when the December 9th Movement ➚ was formed.
 The square was the scene of the proclamation of the foundation of the Peoples Republic on 1st October 1949.
 The death of Zhou Enlai provoked demonstrations when wreathes were removed on 5th April 1976 (the ‘Tiananmen Square Incident’), this proved pivotal in the choice of Mao's successor and led to the downfall of the Gang of Four.